keycloak/keycloak-community/design/validation-spi.md

 class or by creating two separate classes by implementing `Validator` and `ValidatorFactory` respectively.
 In either case, users need to register the new validator via Keycloaks SPI mechanism for the `org.keycloak.validation.ValidatorFactory` service.

-A simple custom validation might look like this:
+A simple custom `Validator` might look like this:

 ```java
 @AutoService(ValidatorFactory.class) // annotation processors like googles auto-service can generate the service manifest